bongnv/rpkgmgr/README.md

 # rpkgmgr

 `rpkgmgr` helps to index R packages from online sources.
+It parses PACKAGES in each repository then parse DESCRIPTION in each package to populate details into a database.

 ## How to use